 So here’s how we planned it (and how you can use this as an example to follow the next time you want to organize a contest of your own).

 In this page, describe the contest.
 Spell out exactly what you want the participant to do.
 Don’t let it be vague.
 The more vague it is, the more headaches you will have later.
 Second, list out some rules and regulations.
-Do you want to open it to everyone or just customers?

-One of the objectives of our contest was to reach out to newer fans and friends so we opened it to all.
+One of the objectives of our contest was to reach out to newer fans and friends, so we opened it to all.
 Anyone who lived in Malaysia was eligible to join (since we were going to post the pen drive to the winner and limiting area of residence made it easier to absorb the costs of the postage).

-2. Decide on the contest duration.
+2. Decide contest duration.

 In the same contest page, be clear when the contest starts and when it ends.
 Nothing spurs action like a deadline.